PaulFlorea/Python3-uWSGI-bower/README.md

 # Python3-uWSGI

-To setup your application, put your requirements.txt file in the ./src directory and include this Dockerfile in the project root.
+To setup your application: put your requirements.txt file in the ./src directory, your uwsgi.ini file in the ./uwsgi directory, and include this Dockerfile in the project root.

 ```